lugobots/the-dummies-py/README.md

 1. **Checkout the code** or download the most recent tag release
 2. Initialize your venv `virtualenv venv --python=python3.9`
 3. Install the requirements `pip install -r requirements.txt`
-2. **Test it out**: Before any change, make the Dummies JS play to ensure you are not working on a broken code.
+2. **Test it out**: Before any change, make the Dummies Py play to ensure you are not working on a broken code.

    ```sh
    docker compose up